aya-thafer2/Mastering-JavaScript-in-20-Days/Day11.md

 the isNaN utility coerces values to numbers before it checks for them to be NaN.
 So, it's gonna coerce the string `my son's age` to a number and guess what number it's gonna coerce it to?
 The NaN value, so of course it's gonna back true.

+With ES6, we got a better utility, the `Number.isNan` utility.
+And that `Number.isNan` tells us defiantly for sure it's the NaN value or it's not.
+In other words ***it doesn't do any coercion*** for us.